promerma/zeoran/README.md

 (4) random: A given number of Al atoms are introduced by sampling a uniform distribution.

 For a detailed description of the algorithms used to generate the zeolite frameworks and the program itself, please check the .pdf file available in this repository.
-The software is entirely written in C/C++ and contains a bash script to execute it.
+The software is entirely written in C/C++ and contains a Shell script to execute it.

 ## Run the program
 The repository contains an executable shell script that compiles and executes the program.
 To execute the program open the terminal in the directory containing this file and type: